 You’ve probably seen or heard about the quip electric toothbrush.
 This brush was all over social media when it first made an appearance a year ago.
 Those well-targeted ad campaigns were hard to miss.
 I know because I didn’t and that’s how I first came across to this quip brush.

 It’s wrong for me to say, quip is just an electric toothbrush company.
 In reality, this is more like an oral health care service.
 The reason is that the company operates on a subscription-based module.
 In this arrangement, the toothbrush is obviously its crown jewel but it comes with some other cool products and accessories.
+You should still try to visit your dentist such as Dentist Middletown so they can keep on top of your oral health and give you any treatment options should you require them.

 However, I need to talk about the star of the show which is the quip toothbrush.
 The first thing that comes to my mind looking at it is elegance.
 For me, it is similar to a concept car kind of a thing with a toothbrush except the fact it’s not a concept, this thing is legit.